 These beautiful temples provide both seekers and devotees the unique opportunity to exit the frenetic energy of Manhattan and enter a tranquil and beautiful space, wherein one can feel peace, calm and a connection to the timeless culture of India’s spiritual traditions.

-The Broome Street Ganesha Temple is a place for both personal and communal transformation.
+The Brooklyn Ganesha Temple is a place for both personal and communal transformation.
 It serves as a link in the continuance of vital ancient traditions that are healing and devotional in nature.

 It is our goal to engage in the following endeavors: to preserve traditional lineages, and to encourage knowledge, devotion and charity in ourselves, as well as fellow human beings.